10 Home Design Trends on the Rise

 If there’s one word that describes the palette of many popular kitchens lately, it’s “soft.”
 This concept is clearly demonstrated in the Pittsburgh kitchen shown here, which is one of the most popular kitchens uploaded to Houzz recently.

 Designed by You-Neek Designs and built by Prime 1 Builders, the kitchen features two-tone cabinets in very soft colors (Jasper Stone for the lowers and Mindful Gray for the uppers, both by Sherwin-Williams), creating a calm, serene, approachable look.
+You may also know about Kitchens Preston based design owned company with over 25 years’ experience in the design, supply and installation of top quality kitchens.

 In this Boston kitchen by Windhill Builders, soft gray cabinets (Light Pewter by Benjamin Moore) join soft satin-brass fixtures and a light marble backsplash and quartzite countertops for a refreshing look.